What Is GC Headspace...

-Due to its ease of use, reliability and robustness, static headspace is the second most used injection technique after liquid injection of GC applications.
-Used to analyze volatile organic compounds (VOCs) in a wide variety of matrices, static headspace is used in almost every industry.
+Due to its ease of use, reliability and robustness, GC headspace is the second most used injection technique after liquid injection of GC applications.
+Used to analyze volatile organic compounds (VOCs) in a wide variety of matrices, GC headspace is used in almost every industry.
 VOCs in complex matrices such as blood, polymer, food and pharmaceuticals can be analyzed while leaving non-volatile components behind which may cause maintenance issues and ultimately yield poor performance.

 Food – Aroma profiling, packaging, shelf life studies